 Hometown- Scottsville.
 Pitching Division- 40ft.
 Men

-2011 NATSTAT- 47.33% Horseshoe Club- Edmonson County Horseshoe Pitchers' Association.
-Pitching Style - Currently pitch a 1 1/4 Turn, although I pitched a single flip for several seasons.
+2020 NATSTAT- 50.79% Horseshoe Club- Edmonson County Horseshoe Pitchers' Association.
+Pitching Style - I currently pitch a 1 3/4 Turn, although I pitched a single flip for several seasons and a 1 1/4 Turn for two seasons..
 Right Handed.
-Step with the right foot.Shoe Of Choice - Imperial Maxx 2.9 How often do you practice?
+Step with the right foot.Shoe Of Choice - Imperial Original 2.9 How often do you practice?
 Two to three times a week as time allows.
-Usually 200 shoes.
+Usually 150-200 shoes.
 What year did you join the KHPA?
 1997.
 How did you get started in horseshoes?
 Just knocked around with it until a buddy of mine called me up and begged me to pitch doubles with his sister in the county fair.
 I didn't think I was good enough but won first place to my surprise.
 I was hooked to competition from that point and then Bob Hudnall got me going in the sanctioned end of it after that.
 What do you enjoy most about the sport of horseshoes?
 I enjoy a lot equally about horseshoes.
 The feeling you get when you are pitching great, have a nice percentage tournament and win the class.
 I enjoy watching others compete and pitch well.
 I enjoy seeing Junior players excited about the game and their prospects in the tourney.
 I enjoy the good people and friends I have met through horseshoes.
 The whole family like atmosphere of the sport.
 I enjoy watching the State Championship matches in each Division a great deal.
 I enjoy the history of the sport!
 What is your biggest pet peeve while pitching?
 Someone trying to intentionally trying to distract you during your pitch or using unsportsmanlike conduct..
 What are your goals to achieve in horseshoe pitching?
 Just to beat any percentage or game I have posted in the past.
 To get better.
 To keep the history archive current and alive.
-What is your biggest accomplishment?Pitching- Finishing 4th in the 2005 Men's State A Class.
+What is your biggest accomplishment?Pitching- Finishing 4th in the 2017 Men's State A Class and averaging over 56%.
 Finally winning a state class in 2009.
 Non-Pitching-The biggest non pitching accomplishment for which I take most pride in is being able to gather our state's horseshoe history together to be saved and enjoyed before much was lost.
 (With a lot of help!)
-What is your biggest disappointment?Pitching- missing the State A Class in 2006 and losing the State B Class in 1999.
-Non-Pitching- Being an officer and having to make a judgement call between two players that will hurt one or the others feelings or future participation.
+What is your biggest disappointment?Pitching- missing the State A Class in 2006.
+Having a terrible 2011 State Tournament.
+Non-Pitching- Being an officer and having to make a judgement call between two players that will hurt one or the others feelings or future participation.What is your most memorable game?
+In the 2009 State Tournament, I was pitching in Class B and going into the last game I had to player Don "Gatling Gun" Phelps, a very tough opponent.
+We were both 4-1 and the winner of the final game would decide the Class Championship.The late William Wade kept score and said "Well, this is it, winner takes all!"
+I got slightly behind early in the game and stayed 3-5 points down most of the way and was 8 points down at the 40 shoe mark with 10 to go.
+I would hit 8 out of my last 10, tied the game at 29 all with the last two shoes to be pitched.
+I threw a double on first pitch which caused Don to feel the pressure, missing both, giving me the win!
+Good friend Sally Mullins erupted into cheers and foot stomps.
+That felt really good, to come from behind with the pressure on and to have someone cheering for you!
+This was my first State Class win!
 What pitcher has most influenced your game and how?
 Early on it was Bob Hudnall.
 I tried to pattern my flip after the his since he was one of the best flippers I knew.
 Who is your toughest pitching opponent?
-To answer "tough", there are many great players that would blow me off the court regular but those that have been on my level for which seem to define "tough" and that you can never seem to have a big enough lead on, I'll go with Bobby Brooks in the earlier years and in the current years it would be Don Phelps.
-If I were going to win a class it seems like I would have to get through a battle with one of those two guys first.
+To answer "tough", there are many great players that would blow me off the court regular but those that have been on my level for which seem to define "tough" and that you can never seem to have a big enough lead on, I'll go with Bobby Brooks in the earlier years and currently, Bobby Robinson.
+If I were going to win a class it seems like I would have to get through a battle with one of those two guys first.In recent years, John Neagle & Randy Hankins have been very tough to beat.

 BEN WEBB

-Hometown- Brownsville Pitching Division- Junior Boys
+Hometown- Brownsville Pitching Division- 40ft.
+Men

 Page: 1 2 3 4 HOME